floringrad/dotfiles-public/README.md

 # dotfiles-public

 Florin's MacBook development setup, so yeah, it's more than dotfiles.
-This might work on other platforms, maybe.
+This might work on other platforms, some parts of it, maybe.

 **Word of caution**: I recommend understanding my settings before applying them.
 Use them at your own risk!